BigBobbas/ESP32-S3-Box3-Custom-ESPHome/instructions/make it your own.md

    * setting your own display images for the Voice Assistant process.
    * Changing the on-device (micro wake word) wake word.
    * Divert audio responses to other media players.
-   * Add a wake word detected response sound either local to the device or to another media player.
 <br><br>
 * Add entities to the touch buttons
 * Add sensors to display the values on the screen